QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/seir_model_sde.rst

     sol = solve(jump_prob, SRIW1())
     plot(sol, vars = [8, 10])

-TODO:  Chris, lets make sure this is right, pick some parameters, and solve it?
+TODO:  Chris, lets make sure this is right, pick some parameters.
-TODO: What sorts of experiments afte rthis?
+TODO:  Lets show the same SIER decomposition we had before as a proportion, but with a vaccination arrival.
+TODO:  Maybe show a slice at time T = 550 or whatever of the distribution M(t) and u(t) as a histogram with 5, 50, and 95 percent confidence intervals?
+TODO:  Then show how those two change as the myopic B(t) policy changes?
+TODO:  Show how M(t) and u(t) change as the eta changes for a given policy?

 ROUGH NOTES ON THE SCIML LECTURE
 =====================================